 We use a three-year weighted average for the ROA and revenue growth metrics.
 The yearly weightings are as follows: 50% for the most recent year, 30% for the second year and 20% for the third year.
 For inventory, we use a one-year quarterly average calculation.

 The opinion component plays an important role in identifying the “leadership” aspect of the ranking.
 The results highlight companies that are not only engaged in supply chain process innovations with exemplary outcomes, but that also share what they’re doing with the supply chain community at large and provide leadership to others.
-CSR is an additional aspect of supply chain leadership, and voters are asked to consider each company’s commitment to running a supply chain that addresses social, environmental, ethical human rights and consumer concerns in its operations and core strategy.
+ESG is an additional aspect of supply chain leadership, and voters are asked to consider each company’s commitment to running a supply chain that addresses social, environmental, ethical human rights and consumer concerns in its operations and core strategy.

 The opinion component is determined by two independent panels: a Gartner analyst expert panel and a global peer panel.
 The results from both panels represent 50% of a company’s total composite score, evenly weighted at 25% from each panel.